 Other Things We Considered

-- Attachments: We believe 4 to 6 attachments should be perfect for massaging the whole body.
+- Attachments: Our experience is that 4 to 6 attachments are perfect for massaging the whole body.
 Don’t fall for the marketing ploy of some massage gun brands that try to include extra attachments that don’t add any value.

 - Battery capacity and time on battery: This isn’t an issue these days since most devices have batteries that can go for days without needing a charge.
 We included devices with batteries that can last for 4+ hours, which typically means about a week on a single charge.